by Anthony Clark

 A vinyl cutter is first-hand, especially when doing DIY projects.
 It is user-friendly and can be automated.

 Before you start, press the ON button on the cutter to keep it ready for cutting.
 Then, load the Vinyl paper you have printed above inside the vinyl cutter.

-The Origin of the blade attached to the cutter should be at a point near your paper’s bottom right.
+The blade’s Origin attached to the cutter should be at a point near your paper’s bottom right.
 This way, you stand a chance to minimize wasting a good chunk of your vinyl paper.

 Most Vinyl cutters take between 5 to 10 minutes to press.
 This period also varies based on the type of fabric you intend to print.
 For example, a plain t-shirt requires that you press the paper for about 10 minutes in a heat press.

 Also, make sure the temperature of your press is set at the required range.
 Cotton fabrics demand a heat alignment of about 305degrees Fahrenheit.

 Once you have set the correct configurations, the machine will cut the paper; precisely following your project’s outlines.
 It uses a sharp knife that moves from one side of the printed paper to another to leave behind the printed letters and graphics.